What is a Short Put?

 Some traders employ complex trading strategies that combine buying and/or selling put and call options with different dates of expiration and different strike prices, with the aim of earning a measured profit with minimal risk and minimal outlays of cash.

 A call option enables the holder to purchase the underlying stock at the specified strike price.
 Put options are the exact opposite.
-A trader holding a put option has purchased the right to sell short a specified number of the option’s underlying stock shares at a specified price, up until the option’s date of expiration.
+A trader holding a put option has purchased the right to sell a specified number of the option’s underlying stock shares at a specified price, up until the option’s date of expiration.

 Note: With American-style options, the option buyer may exercise their option on any trading day prior to the option’s expiration date.
 European-style options, in contrast, only allow the option holder to exercise their option on the designated expiration date.
 Thus, American-style options offer the option buyer more flexibility, whereas European style options tilt things in favor of the option seller.